Gentux/romain.soufflet.io/_posts/2017-03-14-re-organize-your-team.md

-# How to move your team to the next level

-## Introduction
+---
+categories: management team work
+custom_css: posts.css
+date: 2017-03-14 18:42:32
+img: img/hd/mastering-git.jpeg
+layout: post
+title: Modernize your team !
+---

-We often hear about great organization with multiple teams, where everyone can talk to everyone and every piece of information is accessible.
+We often hear about great organization with multiple teams, where everyone can talk to everyone else and every piece of information is accessible.
 We can hear about *pair programing*, *code review*, *CI* or *CD*.

 Yeah, all of this seems so great, but this is happening in **other** companies.
 What about my team ?
 How can I use all of this for our project ?
 And men, **what the hell is a CI** ?

+I was employed in a startup two years ago, where each task has to be delivered immediately, and every thing was urgent.
+How can you put all those great tools without any time allocated to it ?

-It won't be easy, it won't be cheap, but we can work this out, find solution, and transform your team to achive more.
+It won't be easy, it won't be cheap, but we can work this out, find solutions, and transform **ANY** team to achive more.

+For that, I'll take a little analogy, please think about your team as a role playing game character.
+This character will increase its power through different level, and we starting with a level 0, before our game can begin.

 ## Level 0 : Create your team

-This first level is more like creating your character before a role-playing game.
-Most team I met in my life are not teams, you need to create your team before anything else.
+This first level is more like creating your character, you know, before you start your Donjon & Dragon campaign, you have to create your character and assign some skill points.
+This is the same with your team.

-A team is not just several lads hanging arround and sharing a manager.
+Most team I met in my life weren't really ones, this is not just several lads hanging arround and sharing a manager.
 Team define themselve by interractions, and it implies to create connections between people.

 Those connections will create unexpected behaviour, team member won't work for a manager, but they will for the sake of the team.